mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

 If you want to select consecutive elements, select the first element and then ctrl + left click the last element and it will select all in between

+## Marking seams
+Seams are useful to divide a mesh into subparts and work only in that subpart so that you don´t have to select all the especific **faces** all the time.
+Seams only work with faces.

 ## Others
 right click: if making a change to an object, cancel the change
 a: select all